What is Activated Carbon (charcoal)?

-Dosing instructions will vary between manufacturers, and also depend on the number of chemical/tannin in your pond water.
+Dosing instructions will vary between manufacturers, and also depend on the amount of chemicals/tannins in your pond water.
 As a general guideline for dosing, we find that around 4-6 lbs of activated carbon is enough to effectively treat 1000 US gallons of pond water.
 If your pond is especially heavy in chemicals or color, you can use up to 10 lbs of activated carbon as a kick start per 1000 gallons.

 Activated carbon is best placed within a strong area of water flow, with an ideal place being inside your filter box or under a waterfall stream.
 The activated carbon should be placed inside a mesh filter bag so it doesn’t escape, and then placed in the area of water flow.
 A basic biological filter media bag can be used so long as sufficient water can pass through the carbon and the mesh is fine enough to hold the material itself.
-Depending on the size of your pond, you may need to use a few bags of carbon to efficiently threat your pond water volume.
+Depending on the size of your pond, you may need to use a few bags of carbon to efficiently treat your pond water volume.

 How often should I replace the activated carbon?